roytang/blog/content/post/2008/10/gpt-taipei-i-top8.md

 ).

 On his turn, he swings with the Cavern Thoctar, which is a printed 5/5.
 I look at the Resounding Thunder in my hand and figure first strike damage off the Sigiled Paladin + 3 from the burn spell was good.
 It wasn't, since I forgot about the exalted guy making the Thoctar a 6/6.
-I facepalmed myself and Porter gave me a casual "Ok lang yan Roy!&#8221; I figured I had lost the game right there, but we don't give up 'til the fighting's done, so I kept going.
+I facepalmed myself and Porter gave me a casual "Ok lang yan Roy!"
+I figured I had lost the game right there, but we don't give up 'til the fighting's done, so I kept going.
 Who knows, even a former National Champ can make a mistake!

 I ripped the topdeck and saw a Grixis obelisk.
 I swung with the Angel for four, bringing him to 11.
-Then I play the Obelisk, and now having a black source I manage to play the last card in my hand &#8211; Broodmate Dragon!
+Then I play the Obelisk, and now having a black source I manage to play the last card in my hand -- Broodmate Dragon!
 I take a

 [Pestermite][3]